Academic Scholarship Program

 Science & Performance Scholarships

-Results from the Scholarship Program will be announced by early March, with all participants being notified of their final scholarship amounts.
+Results from the Scholarship Program will be announced beginning in mid-February, as decisions are made, with all participants being notified of their final scholarship amounts as soon as decisions are finalized.